jeremyfprice/educ2201-syllabus/README.md

 **"Teaching is two-parts planning, one-part reflection, and extra heavy on the experimentation." ~ Rebecca Alber**

+**"It seems to me that that, finally, is what good teaching is all about....
+Somehow or another, skill and knowledge are integrated into some kind of a human connection." ~ Mike Rose**

 ----

 ##Get to Know Your Professor